 - With the exception of a splash of Vitamin E oil, I generally make my balms plain; however, you can include other dog-safe add-ins or essential oils if you wish.
 Choose and use with care, especially if your dog is a licker or has sensitive skin.

 - Butters and waxes can be tricky to clean-up.
-Making balm is an exception to my low-waste cleaning philosophy, and pans get a wipe with a disposable paper towel while still warm to remove any excess before washing.
+Making paw balm is an exception to my low-waste cleaning philosophy.
+Pans get wiped with a paper towel while still warm to remove excess before washing.
 Better for the pans and safer for the plumbing.

 - No matter what your texture or ingredients, paw balms and waxes can be messy, but you can use a few tricks to help.
 Outdoor applications keep the mess outside.
-Indoors, a gentle paw massage when your dog is relaxed on their bed or blanket will let you work the balm in and give it time to soak in instead of it being tracked around the house.
+We often apply out front when leaving for walkies.
+Indoors, a gentle paw massage when your dog is relaxed on their washable bed or blanket will let you work the balm in and give it time to soak in instead of it being tracked around the house.
 It’s great for your hands, too!
 Of course, treats always help with compliance at our place.
 Haha!

-- Hard-set paw wax starts firm and softens with body heat.
-Scrape a small quantity of balm and warm it in your hands until it’s soft and easy to massage into your dog’s paws.
-It’s not unlike applying a thick skin cream, smoothing it in, and letting it absorb.
-Massaging will spread the balm all over the paw and help soak in faster than just slathering it on.
+- Waxy paw balm starts firm and softens with body heat.
+Scrape out a small quantity of balm and warm it in your hands until soft to make it easier to massage into your dog’s paws.
+Other than the waxy feel, it’s not unlike applying skin cream, smoothing it in, and letting it absorb.
+Massaging will spread the balm over the pads of the paw and help it soak rather than just slathering it on.

 - With or without balm, paw massage can feel great (and help your dog become comfortable with having their feet handled if that’s an issue).
 Check out these ideas from Fetch by WebMD for other dog paw care tips.

 If you don’t have any of the ingredients, making your own paw balm might seem expensive at first glance, but it’s very affordable in the long run.
-Plus, you can use the ingredients for tons of other neat DIY personal care and beauty products – both human or dog.
-Why not make yourself a little extra paw balm and use it as your lip balm or foot rub?
-The balm smells rather nice as-is when made with natural beeswax, but you can add some essential oils to your human balms, such as peppermint for tired feet – feels and smells awesome!
+Plus, you can use the ingredients for tons of other DIY personal care and beauty products – human or dog.
+You can even share just by make a little extra of this paw balm mixture for use as lip balm or foot rub.
+The balm smells rather nice even when it’s plainwhen it’s made with naturally scented butter or beeswax, but you can split the melted mix to add some essential oils to your human balms, such as peppermint for tired feet – feels and smells awesome!
 You can also add flavour oils to lip balms.